sroychow/cmsTrackerMaps/README.md

 ## Additional Material

-Keep the manual 'doc/tkmap_manual.pdf' is linked in the banner with the caption "How To".
-Keep it up to date.
-Chances are more people than you expect are using it.
+Keep the manual 'doc/tkmap_manual.pdf' up to date.

 ## Libraries Used